weinitor/Kinegami/README.md

 # User Guide:
 Run scripts Kinegami_******.m for existing examples and change parameters if desired.
-To create your kinematic chain robot, fill out the Kinegami_Template File in this order:
+To create your kinematic chain robot, fill out the Kinegami_Template.m file in this order:
 1. design the regular polygon shape (the number of sides "nside" and circumradius "r") as the tubular origami base
 2. determine the number of joints for your robot, fill in the number of joints plus one (the fingertip) in variable "n".
 3. fill in the DH parameters specifications for variable "D" following the joint design.